Fed must keep applying stimulus vigorously: Williams

-HONOLULU, Hawaii (Reuters) - Recent signs of improvement in the U.S. economy are encouraging but the rebound has been anemic and the Federal Reserve must “keep applying monetary policy stimulus vigorously,” San Francisco Federal Reserve President John Williams said on Thursday.
+HONOLULU, Hawaii, March 1 (Reuters) - Recent signs of improvement in the U.S. economy are encouraging but the rebound has been anemic and the Federal Reserve must “keep applying monetary policy stimulus vigorously,” San Francisco Federal Reserve President John Williams said on Thursday.

 “We are far short of maximum unemployment.
-And I expect inflation to fall this year below the 2 percent level that we view as consistent with our mandate,” Williams said in a speech to a financial analysts’ dinner in Honolulu.
+And I expect inflation to fall this year below the 2 percent level that we view as consistent with our mandate,” Williams said in prepared remarks to a conference in Honolulu.

-Strained household finances, a weak housing market and tight credit conditions are likely to hold down spending growth for some time, he added.

-“Let me emphasize, though, that overall things are turning for the better.
-You can sense greater optimism in the business community, although it is cautious optimism,” said Williams, a voting member this year on the Fed’s policy-setting panel.
+“Let me emphasize, though, overall things are getting better.
+You can sense greater optimism out there, albeit cautious optimism,” said Williams, a voting member this year on the Fed’s policy-setting panel.

 Still, Williams said further stimulus may be needed if the economy stumbles again.